Gluten Free Sour Dough Bread, WOW!

 • 80g superfine brown rice flour

-Make your sponge from your active starter.
+Make your sponge from an active starter (you’ll see bubbles).

 1. In a glass bowl add 150 grams of your starter.